Wide format inkjet printer for craft room

 Having an inkjet printer for crafting opens up so many possibilities especially when you pair it with a Silhouette or Cricut cutting machine.

-The printer I chose is the Canon TS9521C.
+The printer I chose is this one.
 I usually put a lot of though and research into the products I choose so I will explain why I wanted an Inkjet printer and why I chose this one.

 What kind of materials can you print on with an inkjet printer?